Home | About Us | History

 January 1, 2010

-In August 2010, The UWM Real Estate Foundation (est. 2005) completes construction on Cambridge Commons Residence Hall, providing students with additional options for on-campus housing, as
+In August 2010, The UWM Real Estate Foundation (est. 2005) completes construction on Cambridge Commons Residence Hall, and the first group of students moves in August.

 2013